ansfl/BeamsNet/README.md

 **A code for networks is provided and can be seen in the _code_ folder with additional information.**

+## Setup

+- Download this git repo and run the codes in the code folder.
+- The code is written in python and uses the PyTorch framework.

 ## Citation
 If you found the experimental DATA useful for your research or used the BeamsNet architectures and code, please cite our paper: